-Vagina lubricant and whatever you always wanted to know!
+Vagina lube and whatever you always wanted to know!

-Does a vagina need lubricant?
+Does a vagina need lube?
 If you ask the men of this world, then no!

 Because all of these species are supertypes that your wife is supposed to get wet all the time.
 But don't let them talk you into something like that.
 The why do we explain to you in the following text.

-Again and again opinions circulate in the net that lubricating gel is unnecessary and yet it also does Vaseline or spit.
+Again and again opinions circulate in the net that lubricant is unnecessary and yet it also does Vaseline or spit.
 No please don't do it and we explain here why:

 Water displaces the body's own fluids and dries out in the process.
 So absolutely unsuitable for gliding.